Living your best life with lupus

 • Even going to the doctor is harder – studies show that Black/African Americans travel 2 times farther to get to lupus specialists than white patients.

-Finding a Rheumatologist or a Nephrologist specializing in Lupus treatment is an important step.
+Finding a rheumatologist or a nephrologist specializing in Lupus treatment is an important step.
 If you notice any signs of lupus, write them down and talk to your doctor right away.

 Patient navigators can help.
 Studies show that Patient Navigators have made it 60% easier for African Americans to stick to their treatment plans.